apache/rocketmq-site/_docs/08-release-manual.md

 **Tips:** If you are performing a source-only release, please remove all artifacts from the staging repo besides the .zip file containing the source and the javadocs jar file.
 In the Nexus GUI, you can right click on each artifact to be deleted and then select `Delete`.

+#### 2.3 Checkout release branch
+Checkout a new branch from the target branch(master or develop) according to the release tag with its name equal to the release version, like `release-4.5.0`.

-#### 2.2 Rollback and Retry
+#### 2.4 Rollback and Retry
 If the staging process encounter problem, you may need to rollback:
-Delete the branch and tag created in 3.1 and then redo it.
+Delete the branch and tag created in 2.1 and then redo it.

 ## 3.Build the Binary Release Candidate
 Checkout the code to be released(must be the same as the source branch), and build the binary artifact.